castwide/chive/README.md

 The `only: [:index, :show]` option limits the resource to the public pages.

 Now you can make your own views at `app/views/blog/index.html.erb` and `app/views/blog/show.html.erb`.

+## Third-Party Libraries

+Chive uses the following libraries and plugins:

+- acts-as-taggable-on
+- bootstrap
+- ckeditor
+- jquery-rails
+- will_paginate